marekk1992/movie-manager/README.md

 This will start PostgreSQL and application services in the background.

+`*Notes`:

-*This REST API is test covered.
+1 - This REST API is test covered.
 You could run tests by executing command:

     $ mvn clean test

+2 - If REST API will be used with UI application you should enable Cross-Origin Resource Sharing (CORS) by uncommenting `@CrossOrigin` annotation in controller `src/main/java/com/example/moviemanager/controller/MovieController.java`.

 ## 3. Technologies and Frameworks